therealJimoh/dogbreed/frontend/README.md

 ### `npm install`

-It install the dependencies and node_modules for the app
+To start the frontend application, change to the root directory of the project

+### `cd ..`

+And then run

 ### `npm start`

-To start the application